district0x/insertCoin/README.md

 - **Admin Management**: Centralized admin controls for all games in the ecosystem
 - **Matching Pool**: Contributes to and benefits from the platform-wide matching pool system
 - **User Accounts**: Seamless experience across all Insert Coin gaming modules
+-

+## In Progress
+ERC20 Token Support: The smart contract currently accepts ERC20 tokens for tournament entry fees, but this feature has not been implemented in the trivia game UI options yet.
+Currently, only ETH tournaments are supported through the interface.
+Enhanced Admin Panel: Full admin panel functionality is available but restricted to wallet addresses that have been granted admin privileges on the smart contract.
+Admin features include tournament fund management, prize distribution, and platform settings.
+Smart Contract: Deployed on Base Sepolia testnet at: 0x052E7926f7B0C892Ef953EcC709d3c6e3D17268b